Tekenlight/.github/profile/README.md

-# Tekenlight Repository
+# evlua

-This repository is aimed at providing libraries, platforms and tools which help application developers

-Application with the following design goals (and more) can be built using this platform
+Designed to be an open source, cross platform lua runtime environment for construction of scalable web applications

+#### Goals
-1. IO event driven processing
+1. IO event driven (async) processing
-2. 4GL for development
+2. lua (4GL) for development
 3. Multi threaded, with co-operative multitasking
 4. No need for call backs to achieve multi-tasking

+#### Inspired by
+Node.js, golang

 # Repositories
 ## efio

-## lua-5.3.5

 ## luaffifb